jSherz/jsj-blog/_posts/2019-06-05-debugging-incorrect-timestamps-with-cwa.md

 ```

 From there, we can either test out the regex in a tool like [rubular] or see the
-layout with an example data to understand where we've gone wrong.
+layout with an example date to understand where we've gone wrong.
 In my example,
 I'd put dashes in the time portion of the timestamp rather than colons.
 Oops!

-Happy bug hunting!

 [AWS documentation]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html
 [rubular]: https://rubular.com/r/2hYXmtXMwTYMyP